JeemyJohn/spark-ctr-models/README.md

 - [x] SparseVector:

 # 4. Example code.
-In whole of this project, we will write a main function to show the example code of the detail usage of this class.
-This make you clear of it, and easy to test the functions of the class.
+Throughout the project, we will write a main function for every class to show the example code of the detail usage of them.
+This make you clear and easy to test the functions of the class.